bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/getting-started/site-launch-checklist.md

 ### Select cart type

 Within BigCommerce for WordPress, there are multiple ways to configure how the cart interactions work.
-Take the time to select the right experience:
+Take the time to select the right experience from the following:

 **Mini-cart**
 * Keep the shopper on the page after they have added an item.